manncyam/puzzler/README.md

 ### Next steps

-In the future, the gameplay needs to be modified, since some users want to stay in the dungeon if they click replay and they want an option to quit the game.
+In the future, the gameplay needs to be modified, since some users want to stay in the dungeon if they click the Replay and they want an option to quit the game.